 Spring Creek Park

-Originally, the bay was a fishing and hunting ground for the Canarsee and Rockaway Native Americans, who were displaced by Dutch settlers.
+The bay was a fishing and hunting ground for the Native Americans before they were displaced by Dutch settlers.
 The area remained largely unsettled until 1880, when the New York, Woodhaven, and Rockaway Railroad built a wooden trestle five miles long across the bay, connecting the Rockaways to the rest of Queens.
-Industry expanded along the shores of the bay, and their waste, along with sewage disposal, polluted the bay.
-In 1916, the board of health banned fishing and swimming in the bay, and all the summer resort hotels that had been built along the bay closed down.
-The ecosystem has been cleaned extensively in recent decades, as people have come to view pollution as a matter of environmental concern rather than merely a health issue.
+As industry expanded along its shores, waste and sewage polluted the bay.
+In 1916, the board of health banned fishing and swimming here, and the summer resort hotels along the bay closed.
+Both the bay’s waters and shores have been the focus of cleaning and conservation efforts.
 Today, a part of the bay and its surrounding area is protected as part of the Gateway National Recreation Area, created in 1972 under the National Park Service.